Chinuaoku/Chinuaoku/README.md

 ## Hi there 👋

-If you are here then you are interested in knowing about me and i'll tell you!
+If you are here then you are interested in knowing about me.
+So, i'll tell you!

-I have a background in Veterinary Medicine (Doctor of veterinary medicine) from University of Nigeria, Nsukka.
-I lead a startup in the e-commerce space as the Chief Excecutive Office and double as a cybersecurity analyst, offering much needed security to our users and infrastructure.

-You can know more about me by taking a quick look at my [LinkedIn Profile](https://www.linkedin.com/in/chinuaoku-nwasogwa-dvm-cc-89872583/)
+I'm a professional with a rich background in Veterinary Medicine (DVM) from the University of Nigeria, Nsukka.
+As a passionate tech enthusiast and CEO of an e-commerce startup, I drive business growth and innovation.
+Additionally, I serve as a cybersecurity analyst, ensuring the security and integrity of our online platform and user data.
+Take a look at my [LinkedIn Profile](https://www.linkedin.com/in/chinuaoku-nwasogwa-dvm-cc-89872583/) for more details.

 ## Skills